carpentries-incubator/lesson-gpu-programming/_episodes/03-first_program.md

 > ## Challenge
 >
-> We modified the `vector_add` kernel to include a check for the size of the vector, so that we only compute elements that are inside the vector boundaries.
+> We modified the `vector_add` kernel to include a check for the size of the vector, so that we only compute elements that are within the vector boundaries.
 > However the code is not correct as it is written now.
 > Can you reorder the lines of the source code to make it work?
 >